PanTruskawka045/Slither-Spigot/README.md

 **Slither.io in Minecraft** is a custom Minecraft minigame where players take control of a growing worm, collect food, spend mass to boost, and eliminate other players by forcing them into a body segment or the arena wall.

-It uses custom fork of paper for QOA and MongoDB for persistance.
+It uses custom fork of paper for QOA and MongoDB for persistence.

 ![A player riding a golden worm inside the arena](.docs/gameplay.png)